outofambit/easy-neopixels/README.md

 # Easy NeoPixels Library

-Makes it easy to use Neopixels with just a few easy commands!
+Makes it easy to use Neopixels with just a few simple commands!

-No knowledge of functions, objects, or even variables required.
+No knowledge of functions, objects, or variables required.

 It's as easy as: